Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Please I need someone to help me out.
 Thanks.

-I am facing the same problem
+I am facing the same problem.
+Please who has a solution to this.

 Has anyone purchased a Handy Stitch Sewing Machine and had good results?
 I only do a little mending and I didn't want to spend the money on a regular sewing machine.
 I also don't have the space so I thought the handheld one would be better.